 Microsomal prostaglandin E synthase (mPGES-1) is an enzyme generally present at low levels in the human body.
 It stimulates production of prostaglandin E2 (PGE2), a potent biological messenger that has a pronounced impact on inflammation.
 During inflammation the levels of mPGES-1 are upregulated, causing excessive levels of PGE2, which drive the inflammatory symptoms.
 Harmful inflammatory processes in the microvasculature can lead to severe tissue damage and pain, in worst cases causing gangrene and the need for amputation.
 In autoimmune diseases such as systemic sclerosis, the chronic inflammation may over time lead to painful co-morbidities and, in some cases, premature death.

 Systemic sclerosis, also known as scleroderma, affects around 2.5 million persons globally.
 A majority of patients are women.
 In the major markets – the U.S., Germany, France, Italy, Spain, the UK, and Japan – approximately 240,000 people are affected.
 In Sweden, about 2,000 people are diagnosed with systemic sclerosis.
-Pulmonary arterial hypertension (PAH) and interstitial lung disease (ILD) are two examples of complex chronic complications that are commonly observed in systemic sclerosis patients.
-PAH, as an example, arises due to widespread injury in the microvasculature of the lungs and often leads to increased mortality.
-More acutely, about half of all patients develop painful, difficult-to-heal digital ulcers that significantly impede everyday activities.
+About half of all patients develop painful, difficult-to-heal digital ulcers that significantly impede everyday activities.
+Pulmonary arterial hypertension (PAH) and interstitial lung disease (ILD) are other examples of complex chronic complications that are commonly observed in systemic sclerosis patients.
+PAH, as an example, arises due to widespread injury in the microvasculature of the lungs and may lead to increased mortality.

 Learn more about systemic sclerosis under “further reading” below.